 There is no managing entity that supervises the trust authority or a state institution, company, organization that could affect its content.

 This feature of blockchain can be used, for example, in transactions between superpowers, since neither party is able to fake information, or simply when organizing votes (e.g. parliamentary elections, referendums).

 What's more, blockchain is protected by cryptography.
 All entries made in the database are verified in accordance with the accepted one mechanism of consensus, e.g. using processor power.

-This is connected with the term, which certainly hit your ears - "dig cryptocurrencies".
+This is what is associated with the term that you have certainly heard about your ears - "dig cryptocurrencies".